ShivamYadav-Coding/hacktoberfest-2021/README.md

 # Hacktoberfest 2021 ✨
 Welcome everyone!:raised_hands: This repository is made for everyone who wanted to learn about open-source and paricipate in Hacktoberfest 2021.

+## Big update: Only pull regarding projects will be accepted from 6 october.
+Pull request with DSA program will not be accepted.

 [![forthebadge](https://forthebadge.com/images/badges/built-by-developers.svg)](https://forthebadge.com)
 [![forthebadge](https://forthebadge.com/images/badges/built-with-love.svg)](https://forthebadge.com)
 [![forthebadge](https://forthebadge.com/images/badges/for-you.svg)](https://forthebadge.com)